CormacSharkey/Streaming-Service-Mail-Bot/README.md

 2. Create a `.env`

-3. Add your Watchmode API Key, your App Password, your Sender Email, and your Receiver Email
+3. Add your Watchmode API Key, your App Password, your Sender and Receiver Emails, and your Release Date Delta
 ````
 API_KEY="XXXXXXXXXXXXXXXX"
 APP_PASSWORD=XXXX XXXX XXXX XXXX
 SENDER_EMAIL=sender_email@gmail.com
 RECEIVER_EMAIL=receiver_email@gmail.com
+RELEASE_DATE_DELTA=-1
 ````
 > [!NOTE]
 > The Sender Email is the Gmail Account with your App Password.